fronzi/projBNN/README.md

 6_BnnPredict.py takes the model and the COMPETE_SET.csv to generate a response value for the whole dataset.

 1l_atomicPLMF_773structures.csv and C33.csv can be used as example input file to run the calculations from scratch

+in the requirement.txt file are listed all the requirements of the scripts